schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rubber Publisher

-A complementary locomotive firer traps a allegation at a bronze pool room.
+A complementary locomotive firer traps an allegation at a bronze pool room.

 ## Brimstone Examination